 Modafinil is a stimulant, which by its very nature works to boost metabolism.
 Most of the common weight loss supplements are in fact stimulants.
 They work by driving up metabolism.
 This speeds the conversion of fats into ketone bodies, which are then used to produce energy at a cellular level.

-In order for this to work, you also need to be doing exercise to burn the ketones that are produced from fat.
+For this to work, you also need to be doing exercise to burn the ketones that are produced from fat.
 Restricting calories is also necessary.

 Modafinil also offers benefits towards caloric restriction by lowering appetite.